PgDip Bar Practice

 The course has been designed to meet the requirements of Bar Vocational Training as prescribed by the Bar Standards Board as well as provide valuable knowledge and skills applicable to any area of legal or professional practice.

-The University is an Authorised Education Training Provider delivering an approved Bar Vocational Training pathway.
+The University is authorised by the Bar Standards Board as an Authorised Education Training Provider delivering an approved Bar Vocational Training pathway.

 About the course

 The Postgraduate Diploma Bar Practice programme covers the vocational elements of training for a Barrister (previously the BPTC).
-Its innovative design focuses on developing you to manage both a face to face and digital practice.
-The course is experiential with a focus on developing excellent personal and legal skills which are relevant for professional practice as a barrister or in any other professional career.
-As digital practice has become more prevalent across the professions, the programme incorporates this into delivery and provides you with a laptop with access to key resources as part of your tuition fees.
+Its innovative design and professional support and enhancement programmes focuses on developing you to manage both a face to face and digital practice.
+The course is experiential with a focus on developing excellent personal and legal skills which are relevant for professional practice.

 Programme delivery

-This one-year full-time course runs over two semesters, on campus over four days of the week.
-You will be required to complete guided study on your non-teaching days.
 You will learn by doing and, in several ways.
-Significant contact time of 10-16 hours a week, supported by small class sizes means you get to practice your skills weekly.
-The programme is delivered via in-person and online workshops which enables you to work in a variety of ways.
-The programme will prepare you for a digital practice as courts and legal professionals move increasingly online.
-You will be taught in small class sizes of 1:6 and 1:12, by qualified legal professionals and academics who have experience in teaching and legal practice.
+Significant contact time of on average 10-16 hours a week, supported by small class sizes means you get to practise your skills weekly.
+The programme is predominantly delivered in-person and is supported by a rich on campus co-curricular programme.
+You will be taught in small class sizes ranging from 1:1, 1:6 and 1:12.
+Teaching is conducted by qualified legal professionals and academics who have experience in teaching and legal practice.

 Assessment